amytsaiyuansung/KMeans_Clustering_Customer_Segmentation/README.md

 This project aims to apply kmeans clustering method to conduct customer, product, and store segmentation.
 The dataset include transaction data in a 2-year period and product category table.

+The final cluster results show that there are

 Other contributor: Jenny Jiang, Harry Gao, Derek Huang, Evan Kang.